clojure/test.check/doc/intro.md

 We can use the `->User` helper function to construct our user.
 First, let's look at the generators we'll use for the arguments.
-For the user-name, we can just use an alpha-numeric string, user IDs will be natural numbers, we'll construct our own simple email generator, and we'll use booleans to denote whether the user account is active.
+For the user-name, we can just use an alphanumeric string, user IDs will be natural numbers, we'll construct our own simple email generator, and we'll use booleans to denote whether the user account is active.
 Let's write a simple email address
 generator: